 Your IP address version 6 is the value next to “Link-local IPv6 Address” and your IP address version 4 is the value next to “IPv4 Address”.

-How to check internal IP address using cmd
+How to check public IP address using Windows Command Prompt

 To find your public IP address, use curl and one of the online http or https services that respond with the external IP address.